Adult Education & Vocational Services

 - Warehousing (Shipping/Receiving) – Individuals learn all functions of warehouse operations including shipping, receiving, forklift operations, and data entry.
 Skills include OSHA regulations, record keeping, communication, and upkeep.

-- Bridge Program (Sheridan) – makes instruction in employment skills and career exploration the context for learning basic skills.
+- Bridge Program – makes instruction in employment skills and career exploration the context for learning basic skills.
 By connecting basic skills development to learning job skills and exploring career opportunities, the career bridge program helps to make learning relevant for adult students and motivate them to learn.
 The career bridge curriculum is designed to enable students with literacy levels too low for standard GED prep courses to build essential GED skills.
 Students who successfully complete the career bridge are ready for community college certificate and associate degree programs and for accelerated GED instruction.

 College Degree Programs